gothgirllover67/recolovetr/README.md

 than an offical Japanese game translation, but better than some of the indie game translations on Steam.

-Vita3k does not show the character models in the VN segments but runs the game with the patch, on Vita you need the rePatch plugin to make it work.
+Vita3k does not show the character models in the VN segments, but runs the game with the patch, on Vita you need the rePatch plugin to make it work.

 This is a fan translation patch, not a copy of the game. **This repository ships no game files at all** -- only translation text, xdelta patches (which only make